 The quality and intensity of the sound reaching the earpiece from the diaphragm is dependent on nearly every piece of the stethoscope as well as the physiology of the user.
-These variables have been previously well summarized and include the size and volume of the bell; hardness of the inner cavity of the bell; improperly fitted components allowing air leaks and loss of sound; the thickness, size and tautness of the diaphragm and the interior smoothness, rigidity, length and diameter of the tubing.
-Additional user related factors include improperly fitted ear pieces that allow air exchange; anatomical variations of the auditory canal of the user; background noise and training.
+These variables have been previously well summarized3 and include the size and volume of the bell7,13; hardness of the inner cavity of the bell14; improperly fitted components allowing air leaks and loss of sound13; the thickness, size and tautness of the diaphragm and the interior smoothness, rigidity, length and diameter of the tubing15,16.
+Additional user related factors include improperly fitted ear pieces that allow air exchange4,13,16,17; anatomical variations of the auditory canal of the user17; background noise18 and training19.
 Many of these variables needed to be considered when designing the Glia model stethoscope, particularly physical properties such as channel diameter through the 3D printed parts and infill percentage, which ultimately determines the density and hardness of the parts.
+We also tried several printing materials including poly-lactic acid (PLA) and ABS.
+Of particular challenge was creating the ear tubes to ensure that they could universally accept either molded ear plugs or purchased plugs, as well as creating the interface between the ear tube and the spring to prevent rotation when the ear tubes were pulled apart.

 As previously mentioned, no standard method of determining the acoustic response of stethoscope models currently exists.
-Previous studies have attempted to objectively quantify stethoscope efficacy and previous comparisons between brands indicate that no significant correlation between cost and quality exists.
-However, there may be some subjective decrease in efficacy when using low-quality disposable stethoscopes.
-Using a phantom-based method, we show here that the Glia model stethoscope, at a cost of 2.83 USD, is comparable to the Littmann Cardiology III across a range of spectral frequencies from 86 Hz to 5000 Hz, making it a low-cost, suitable alternative to those who cannot access or afford a high cost model].
+Previous studies have attempted to objectively quantify stethoscope efficacy8,10,11,13 and previous comparisons between brands indicate that no significant correlation between cost and quality exists3,4.
+However, there may be some subjective decrease in efficacy when using low-quality disposable stethoscopes19. ].
 The current cost of the Littmann Cardiology III is $221, which is comparable to other brand name stethoscopes such as the Welch Allyn Harvey Elite ($190) and less expensive than the new Littmann Cardiology IV ($270).
 Ultimately, however, the usefulness of any stethoscope is dependent on user preference and so we encourage those with access to a 3D printer to build and test our model independently.
 The protocol listed in the methods has been purposely designed to be replicable using commonly available materials.
 Any printer capable of printing in ABS should be able to create our device, including RepRap printer designs used by our group20.
 Printers of sufficient quality and reliability can be easily obtained or built internationally for less than $1,000.
 X

 The Glia model stethoscope is a class I medical device according to Health Canada and the FDA.
 In Canada, a non-profit company was incorporated to manufacture stethoscopes and has received a Medical Device Establishment Licence from Health Canada.
 The stethoscope is in clinical use in London, Canada at the London Health Sciences Centre.
-It has also been trialed and is gradually being introduced in the Gaza strip, an area with extremely limited access to medical devices.
+It has also been trialed and was gradually introduced in the Gaza strip, an area with extremely limited access to medical devices.
 Hospitals in Gaza are self-sufficient producers of these stethoscopes.

+This project was the first of several planned open access projects.
 Future plans include expanding access by providing validated models of other pieces of medical equipment, including pulse oximeters and ECG machines, allowing health institutions to sustainably produce affordable, high quality equipment for many clinicians.

 Acknowledgments